Byron White: Early life and education

-Background

-Byron Raymond White was born in Fort Collins, Colorado, on June 8, 1917; he was the younger son of Maude Elizabeth (née Burger) and Alpha Albert White.
-Despite being poor German settlers that never attended high school, White's parents instilled a heavy emphasis on his education and took active roles in the local community.
-Both White and his brother, Clayton "Sam" Samuel White, were raised in the nearby town of Wellington where they attended the local high school.
+White was born in Fort Collins, Colorado, on June 8, 1917.
+His father, A. Albert White, managed a local lumber company.
+His mother, Maude Elizabeth (Burger), was the daughter of German immigrants.
+He had one older brother, Clayton "Sam" Samuel White.
+Neither parent graduated high school, which was not unusual for farming communities at the time, but they instilled in their sons a heavy emphasis on education and took active roles in the local community.
+White and his brother were raised in the nearby town of Wellington where they attended the local high school.
 As a young student, White worked odd jobs to support his family during the town's decline in the 1920s; these included roles in harvesting beets, shoveling coal, and hard construction work among other forms of manual labor.
 In his junior year, he and his brother rented out land and spent long hours in the fields, during which time White adopted a nearly lifelong habit of smoking.

-Sam, four years White's senior, became an accomplished student and athlete that graduated as valedictorian, earning a scholarship to study at the University of Colorado where he was later elected by the university to become a Rhodes scholar.
+Sam, four years White's senior, became an accomplished student and athlete that graduated as valedictorian, earning a scholarship to study at the University of Colorado, where he was later elected by the university to become a Rhodes Scholar.
 Whereas Sam was a gregarious and socially active child, White was described as a taciturn boy who "was very quiet, measuring every single word, showing no emotion, and revealing nothing."